An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Methods

-which implies that the CW weights obtained from the entropy-balancing optimization in \eqref{eq:cw_obj} are asymptotically equivalent in form to IPSW weights.
-Similar equivalence results have also been established when using alternative entropy-based objective functions, such as $\sum_{i=1}^n (1-q_i)\log (1-q_i)$ and $\sum_{i=1}^n \{q_i\log q_i+(1-q_i)\log (1-q_i)\}$ \citep{zhao2019covariate, Josey2019AFF}, under logistic sampling score models.

-Moreover, when the validation cohort $\mathcal{V}$ represents only a small fraction of the target population, with an unknown sample size $N$, the log-linear form in Assumption~\ref{as:cw_loglinear} closely approximates the logistic specification.
-Prior studies have also shown that CW is robust to the choice of objective function \citep{Lee2023}, suggesting that its performance is not sensitive to whether a log-linear or logistic form is assumed in the optimization.
-Finally, the asymptotic normality of $\hat{\tau}_{\text{CW}}$ is established in Supplementary Material~\ref{app.asyNorm_cw}.
+\begin{theorem} Under Assumptions~\ref{as1}-\ref{as:cw_loglinear}, the CW estimator $\hat{\tau}_{\rm{CW}}$ is consistent for $\tau_0$. \end{theorem} The derivation of $\hat{\tau}_{\text{CW}}$ is provided in Section \ref{app.a2}, and the proof of Theorem~\ref{thm:consistency_cw} appears in Section \ref{app.consistency_cw}.
+Assumption~\ref{as:cw_loglinear} provides a sufficient condition for the consistency of $\hat{\tau}_{\text{CW}}$, but it is not necessary in general.
+In practice, the moment-matching construction of CW can still provide robust performance when the log-linear sampling model is only an approximation, consistent with the robustness properties of calibration weighting discussed previously \citep{Zhao2017}.
+Assumption~\ref{as:cw_loglinear} also establishes a direct connection between CW weights, $\hat{q}_i = q(\boldsymbol{X}_i;\hat{\blam})$, and IPSW weights, $\hat{p}_i = 1/\pi(\boldsymbol{X}_i;\hat{\balp})$.
+In particular, we show that $\hat{q}_i(\boldsymbol{X}_i)\xrightarrow{P} \frac{1}{N\pi(\boldsymbol{X}_i;\balp_0)}$ in Section \ref{app.consistency_cw}, implying that entropy-balancing weights in \eqref{eq:cw_obj} are asymptotically equivalent in form to IPSW weights.
+Similar equivalence results hold for other entropy-based objectives under logistic sampling models \citep{zhao2019covariate, Josey2021}.
+Moreover, when $\mathcal{V}$ represents only a small fraction of the target population, the log-linear specification in Assumption~\ref{as:cw_loglinear} closely approximates a logistic model.
+Also, prior studies have shown that CW is robust to the choice of objective function \citep{Lee2023}, suggesting that its performance is not sensitive to whether a log-linear or logistic form is used in the optimization.
+The asymptotic normality of $\hat{\tau}_{\text{CW}}$ is shown in Section \ref{app.asyNorm_cw}.

-Table~\ref{tab:CWvsIPSW} compares the CW and IPSW estimators in terms of data requirements, model specification, double robustness, and computational burden.
-In summary, IPSW requires individual-level data, which may be restricted when only summary statistics are available from disease registries or population-based observational studies.
-By contrast, CW remains feasible as long as covariate summary statistics are available, providing valid inference for the target population AUC without access to patient-level data.
-The double robustness property of CW has been formally established by \citet{Zhao2017}.
-IPSW relies on the correct specification of the sampling model, whereas CW does not; its performance instead depends on the choice of calibration functions $\bg(X)$.
-In practice, including first and second moments of the covariates is usually sufficient, though more advanced specifications may improve balance \citep{Lee2023}.